Fethullah Gülen: Anatolian nationalism; Turkish Islam

 Gülen defines Turkish nationalism by particular type of Anatolian Muslim culture that is at the roots of the modern Turkish nation state, rather than by any specific ethnicity.
 He believes Turkish Islam (meaning "Sufism") an especially legitimate, if not an exclusively valid expression of the Islamic faith, especially with concern individuals of a Turkish background.
 Albeit Gülen ascribes positive characteristics to various localized entities, overall the tenor of Gülen's teachings warn against the human tendencies toward insularity or discriminations against people of other ethnicities, other branches of Islam, or other faiths.

 Kurdish issues

 He was accused of being against the peace process that had aimed to resolve the long-running Kurdish-Turkish conflict.
 However, Gülen's supporters dismiss this claim, citing his work with many Kurds.
 Gulen movement established the first Kurdish language private TV channel in Turkey in 2010.
+A study emphasized the effectiveness of the Gülen Movement’s non-political approaches to ethnic conflict, suggesting that its educational and community building efforts have helped reduce terrorist recruitment by the PKK and Hizbullah among youth in Mardin, a Kurdish majority city in Turkey.

 Freedom of expression

 Excerpt from Gülen-penned op-ed in The New York Times:

 The core tenets of a functioning democracy – the rule of law, respect for individual freedoms – are also the most basic of Islamic values bestowed upon us by God.
 No political or religious leader has the authority to take them away ...
 Speaking against oppression is a democratic right, a civic duty and for believers, a religious obligation.
 The Quran makes clear that people should not remain silent in the face of injustice: "O you who believe!
 Be upholders and standard-bearers of justice, bearing witness to the truth for God's sake, even though it be against your own selves, or parents or kindred".